angular/angular/aio/content/guide/updating-to-version-9.md

 Additionally, during the RC period, the `--next` command line flag is required.
 This flag will no longer be necessary once version 9 final is released.
 </div>

-The script will run a series of small migrations that will transform the code of your application to be compatible with version 9.
+The script runs a series of small migrations that will transform the code of your application to be compatible with version 9.

-If you're curious about the specific migrations being run (e.g. what code is changing and why), see the [automated migrations section](#migrations).
+If you're curious about the specific migrations being run, see the [automated migrations section](#migrations) for details on what code is changing and why.

 ## Changes and Deprecations in Version 9